VAT on UK commercial property transactions

 Capital Goods Scheme

-It is important to note the effect of the Capital Goods Scheme in property transactions.
-This allows a supplier to make adjustments, over several years, to how much input tax it originally reclaimed on the asset in certain circumstances.
+It is important to consider the impact of the Capital Goods Scheme (CGS) in property transactions.
+In certain circumstances, the CGS requires a supplier to make adjustments to how much input tax it originally reclaimed on the asset.
+The adjustments are made over several years.

-This scheme applies in broad terms to the acquisition of, or alteration or extension of, commercial property costing more than £250,000.
-Where input tax has been recovered, the effect of this scheme needs to be carefully considered.
+Broadly, the CGS applies to the acquisition, alteration or extension of commercial property costing more than £250,000.
+Where input tax has been recovered, this scheme needs to be carefully considered.

-Where a property is within the Capital Goods Scheme, then the use to which that property is put must be monitored over a 10-year period and where the initial use to which that property is put varies, whether by changing the use from exempt purposes to taxable purposes or vice versa, then an adjustment is made to the landowner's entitlement to recover VAT.
+Where a property is within the CGS, the use of the property must be monitored for a 10-year period.
+Where the initial use is varied, whether by changing the use from exempt purposes to taxable purposes or vice versa, an adjustment is made to the landowner's entitlement to recover VAT.

-For example, if a company buys land for £10 million from a seller who has elected to charge VAT, then £2 million will also be payable as VAT.
-If the company uses the land entirely for making taxable supplies, then the whole of that £2 million is recoverable as input tax at the end of the first VAT period following the purchase.
-The percentage of taxable use has to be monitored, and any decrease in the percentage could create a VAT charge.
-If, you example, at the end of year five the company decides to use the land entirely for an exempt purpose, then the company would have to pay £1 million back over five years to HMRC.
+For example, if a company buys land for £10 million from a seller which has elected to charge VAT, then £2m (assuming a 20% VAT rate) will also be payable as VAT.
+If the company uses the land entirely for making taxable supplies, the whole of that £2m is recoverable as input tax at the end of the first VAT period following the purchase.
+The percentage of the land used for taxable purposes then needs to be monitored, as any decrease in the percentage could create a VAT charge.
+For example, if at the end of year five, the company decides to use the land entirely for an exempt purpose, then the company would have to pay £1m back over five years to HMRC.

-What a business does can therefore have an effect on VAT which was recovered up to 10 years ago.
+What a business does can impact VAT which was recovered up to 10 years ago.

-The sale of assets together which are capable of being run as a business (a 'going concern') to someone who intends to use those assets for carrying on the same type of business will be treated as a Transfer of a Going Concern (TOGC) and so be outside the scope of VAT.
+The sale of assets together which are capable of being run as a business (as a 'going concern') to someone who intends to use those assets for carrying on the same type of business may be treated as a transfer of a going concern (TOGC) and so be outside the scope of VAT.

-The sale of property can be a TOGC if:
+Broadly, the sale of property may be a TOGC if:

 • it is transferred as part of the sale of a whole business; or